Preview

 Dieter Müller and the "Chef of the Year"

-Dieter Müller himself is very pleased about this honour: "It is a great honour for me that the final is dedicated to my cooking style.
-It makes me proud and I am excited to see what the participants will make of it.
+Dieter Müller himself is delighted about this honour: "It is a great honour for me that the final is dedicated to my cooking style.
+It makes me proud and I'm excited to see what the participants will make of it.
 But I don't want it to be measured too much against my personal cuisine.
-I'm open to new interpretations and hope that the young chefs can show their own signature style and perhaps surprise me too."
+I am open to new interpretations and hope that the young chefs can show their own signature style and perhaps surprise me too."

 On 10 October, the organisers of the "Chef of the Year" competition conducted an interview with three-star legend Dieter Müller.
 In this interview, Müller talks about his impressive career, the importance of the competition, his kitchen philosophy and the challenges facing the next generation of chefs.